jdvin/telepath/README.md

 - How well does the model trained on the EEG data taken during the viewing of a set of objects generalise to the EEG data from an unseen set?
 - How much do the EEG samples taken before or after the object was being viewed impact the accuracy of the model?
 - the GPT will intially be frozen under the assumption that finetuning it will modify its representations of the out-of-distribution validation examples such that their logits are effectively never sampled...is that true?
-- Are there more effective encoder architectures? (e.g., Meta's wave2vec2 with a pre-transformer convolution)?
+- Are there more effective architectures?
-    - COGVLM but with a neural expert instead of a visual expert: https://arxiv.org/pdf/2311.03079.pdf

 # TODO:
 - [ ] Finish custom training code
     - [x] Fix logging
     - [x] Checkpointing
+    - [ ] Custom metrics
+        - [ ] Naiive accuracy on object generation.
+        - [ ] Flexible accruracy (Capitalisations, synonyms)
-    - [ ] Custom metrics (e.g., Accuracy on object generation)
+        - [ ] Semantic Similarity on object generations
 - [ ] Architecture Ideas
-    - [ ] COGVLM style neural decoder-only model
+    - [ ] COGVLM style neural decoder-only model: https://arxiv.org/pdf/2311.03079.pdf
     - [ ] Conv layers?
 - [ ] Interp
     - [ ] On base E-D Telepath